kubecost/poc-common-configurations/etl-federation/README.md

 ### Install Kubecost Primary Instance:

-Be sure to either set the `CLUSTER_NAME` here or in both locations of the [primary-federator.yaml](./primary-federator.yaml).
+Be sure to either set the `CLUSTER_NAME` here or in all 3 locations of the [primary-federator.yaml](./primary-federator.yaml).

-> Note: because the CLUSTER_NAME arguments come after the filename, the arguments will win.
+> Note: in the below install command, because the CLUSTER_NAME arguments come after the filename, the arguments will win.

 ```
 CLUSTER_NAME=cluster1